Our stories

 Important Notes:

 • The effectiveness and safety of DAYBUE were evaluated in the 12-week LAVENDER™ clinical study of 187 female patients aged 5 to 20 with Rett syndrome.
-DAYBUE was shown to significantly reduce the severity in signs and symptoms of Rett syndrome as measured by the Rett Syndrome Behaviour Questionnaire (RSBQ) compared to placebo
+DAYBUE was shown to significantly reduce the severity in symptoms of Rett syndrome as measured by the Rett Syndrome Behaviour Questionnaire (RSBQ) compared to placebo

 • The experiences of the families shown here are unique to them and may not be the same as yours.
 Not all patients in the clinical study responded to treatment with DAYBUE